 2. Take a Walk Along Crosby Beach

-Crosby Beach is just breath-taking, whatever the weather.
-There’s no better place to visit in the scouse sunshine, as you can spend the day basking in the sun or walking hand-in-hand with your partner as you stroll across the sand.
+Crosby Beach is simply breath-taking whatever the weather.
+There’s no better place to visit in the crisp scouse sunshine, as you can spend the day basking in the sun (if you’re lucky!) or walking hand-in-hand with your partner across the sand.

 When the clouds descend onto the sky and the rain starts to pour, nothing can quite compare to the drama of Antony Gormley’s Another Place, which offers 100 cast-iron figures spread along three kilometres of the foreshore, stretching nearly one kilometre out to sea.
-So, make sure you grab your camera to take some fantastic shots – and you can always send them to us here at Signature’s Liverpool for us to share with our readers.
+So, make sure you grab your camera to take some fantastic shots.

 3. Visit the Merseyside Maritime Museum

-Now this one is a pretty standard family day out – but it is still as enjoyable as ever.
+Now this one is a popular tourist haunt, but it is still as enjoyable as ever.
 Whether you’re a keen history lover, want to educate your child about Liverpool’s maritime history or simply want to take a look at unusual artefacts, the Merseyside Maritime Museum will be just for you.

 7. See Historic Art at The Walker Art Gallery